PonderLM-2: Pretraining LLM with Latent Thoughts in Continuous Space: Experiments

 \subsection{Effectiveness on off-the-shelf Foundation Models}

-We further investigate whether our method can effectively enhance existing, large-scale foundation models.
-To this end, we take the official LLaMA-3-3B~\citep{llama3herd2024} model and perform continual pre-training on 5 billion tokens from the SlimPajama dataset~\citep{shen2024slimpajamadc}.
-We compare the original model's performance with two versions after this additional training: a vanilla continual pretraining baseline and our proposed approach.
-As illustrated in \autoref{fig:train_curves_cpt}, our method achieves a lower training loss than the vanilla baseline after consuming less than 1B tokens, and this performance gap widens as training progresses.
-As shown in \autoref{tab:cpt_foundation_model}, evaluation on our nine standard downstream tasks reveals that our method provides a substantial boost in performance, demonstrating its utility as a plug-and-play enhancement for off-the-shelf models.
+We further examine whether our method can improve existing large foundation models.
+Specifically, we start from the official LLaMA-3-3B~\citep{llama3herd2024} and conduct continual pre-training on 5B tokens from SlimPajama~\citep{shen2024slimpajamadc}.
+We compare the original model with a vanilla continual pre-training baseline and our approach.
+As shown in \autoref{fig:train_curves_cpt}, our method attains lower training loss after consuming fewer than 1B tokens, and the gap continues to grow with training.
+On our nine standard downstream tasks (\autoref{tab:cpt_foundation_model}), it yields a clear performance gain, highlighting its plug-and-play value for off-the-shelf models.

 \begingroup \endgroup